Skip to Content

 FlagDescriptionDefault

 --filePath to the file to import.
-Auto-detects env files when omitted.Interactive
+Auto-discovers env files when omitted.Interactive

 List Variables